 Tip 1: Don’t regularly use waterproof mascara.
 This stuff is fine for cry-y occasions, but most waterproofs are harsher than regular mascara.
 When used frequently, waterproof mascaras can cause lash breakage.

 Tip 2: Be oh-so-gentle when removing your eye makeup.
 I cleanse my face with an oil cleanser and lightly massage a small amount of it onto my lashes.
 I do a lot of rinsing, but I never rub or scrub the eye area.
-After that, I dry my face and use a cotton ball soaked with Bioderma Crealine makeup remover to take off the rest of my eye makeup.
-With my eye closed, I gently hold the cotton ball (cotton pads work too) over the lashline for about 20 seconds to let the remover break down the makeup, then I–also very gently–wipe away what is left.
+After that, I dry my face and use a cotton pad soaked with Bioderma Sensibio H20 makeup remover to take off the rest of my eye makeup.
+With my eye closed, I gently hold the cotton pad work too over the lashline for about 20 seconds to let the remover break down the makeup, then I–also very gently–wipe away what is left.

 Tip 3: Eat clean.
-I am not a scientist, and the Internet research I should do would probably be full of contradictions anyway, but I believe that my healthy diet and the supplements I regularly take (including fish oil, which I have read many times is beneficial to skin and hair), is part of the reason I have decent lashes to start with.
-There is a good chance genetics is involved too, so I may have some nice lash DNA, but I do think a healthy lifestyle truly does make for better skin, hair and nails.
+I am not a scientist, and the Internet research I should do would probably be full of contradictions anyway, but I believe that my healthy diet and the supplements I regularly take (including fish oil, which is beneficial to skin and hair), is part of the reason I have decent lashes to start with.
+Genetics is involved too, so I may have some nice lash DNA, but I think a healthy lifestyle truly does make for better skin, hair and nails.

 Tip 5: Get your eyeliner involved.
 The right kind of eyeliner (or even a shadow as a liner) can give the illusion of fuller lashes.
 I prefer a dark brown at the lashline because sometimes when you use a black liner, the blackness of your mascara can fade into the liner and actually make your lashes stand out less (dark eyeshadows on the lid can do the same thing).
 You can, however, use a black liner to tightline.
 (This means applying it to the upper waterline).
 This makes the upper lashline look fuller.